babyGPT (version 1.1.3, 2025-September-16)

 In keeping with the spirit of babyGPT, I have used a much simpler approach to

-deal with the context-disruption problem created by the <SOS> token.
-My
+deal with the context disruption problem caused by the <SOS> token.
+My solution

-solution is based on the idea I call "Context Buffer".
-In the token input
+is based on an idea I call "Context Buffer".
+The Context Buffer for each token

 To elaborate, let's assume that N is the size of the Context Window for your

-Transformer based processing of text.
-N is the maximum length of the input token
+Transformer based processing of text and n is the size of the Context Buffer.
+At

 It is interesting to note that the above mentioned problem with context